 Headshots vs Portraits

-A portrait is a much broader term – essentially any image there the subject is aware she is being photographed (even if she’s not looking at the camera).
+A portrait is a much broader term – essentially any image there the subject is aware she is being photographed (even if your subject is not looking at the camera).
 Depending on your role and what you need the photo for, a headshot or portrait might be more suitable.

 2. Choose clothes that suit you and fit well